gilbox/Cloe/Sources/Cloe/PublisherMiddleware/README.md

   myPublisher1
     ...
     .handleCleanup(cleanup)
-    .tap { ... }   // <-- handleCleanup and store sandwhich the subscriber that returns AnyCancellable
+    .tap { ... }   // <-- handleCleanup and store sandwich the subscriber that returns AnyCancellable
     .store(in: &cancellables)
   myPublisher2
     ...